 This is a required course to earn the CASAC certificate of completion.
+Prerequisite: PSY 100

-PSY 232 Positive Psychology
+PSY 232 Positive Psychology 3 credits

 This course will examine the scientific research on happiness and its application in the areas of positive individual traits, positive emotions and positive institutions.
 Productivity, health, successful aging, spirituality and national wellbeing are all functions of happiness.
 Students will explore the practical ways to promote and maintain happiness, compassion, optimism, wellness, gratitude, mindfulness, creativity and flow, and how to strengthen positive character traits in themselves and others.